dhairya0907/Harry-Potter-And-The-Game/README.md

 <!-- * [Screenshots website deployed using Vercel](https://vercel.com/) -->

 ### What I learned
-* How to update chats in real time.
+* Learned to integrate a database with Android application.
-* How to authenticate user and have unique username.
+* How to implemented user authentication and Real Time leader-board.
-* How to develop both IOS and Android application at once.
+* Learned how to get and use user location.

 <!-- GETTING STARTED -->
 ## Getting Started

-To host web application on user localhost follow below steps :
+To start working on application follow below steps :

 ### Prerequisites